Sailaja5125/Ai-agent/README.md

 user Prompt -> vercel SDK (ai) -> writes an email for an organization -> inserts a doc or inserts in the given user interface i.e table of name and email -> sending the given mail to Mail sending applications (mailchimp or mail trap or SMTP in form of an array [] ) -> hence mail is sent

 ## More features that have to disscussed before adding

+## user creation finished
+## email bot finished to send emails to one or two users
+## for more than one user